• Home

 Santolina chamaecyparissus, commonly known as cotton lavender or lavender-cotton

 Santolina chamaecyparissus is a species of the Asteraceae family and is native to the Mediterranean.
 It is commonly known as Cotton lavender, Lavender cotton or Lemon Queen.
-Despite the name of the plant it is not related to either cotton or true lavender.
+Despite the name of the plant it is not related to true lavender.

 The small flowers are approximately 1.5 cm in size and very pretty.
 The long-lasting lemon-yellow flowers make this a popular plant for summer colour.